githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

 ## Workflow commands

-Creating a workflow is pretty straightforward as long as you can find the right actions for your steps.
+Creating a workflow is simple as long as you can find the right actions for your steps.
 In some cases you may need to create your own actions to achieve your desired outcomes, but you can use workflow commands to add another level of customization to your workflows.

 Workflow commands enable you to communicate with the GitHub Actions runner machine by printing formatted lines of text to the console.
 These workflow commands can be used with shell commands or within your custom actions.
 Workflow commands are useful because they enable you to share information between workflow steps, print debug or error messages to the console, set environment variables, set output parameters, or add to the system path.